Naereen/mosaic/README.md

 ## Requirements
 To use it you must have [Python](https://www.python.org/) installed, along with the [Pillow](http://pillow.readthedocs.org/en/latest/) imaging library.
-It works on both Python 2 and Python 3.
+It works on both Python 2 ([but you shoul stop using Python 2](https://pythonclock.org/)) and Python 3.
 You can install PIP with this command, if you use [pip](https://pip.readthedocs.io/) or the other command if you use [conda](https://conda.io/docs/):

 ```bash
 $ pip install Pillow  # if you use pip, you might need 'sudo'